Situated between Mull and Islay, the Isle of Colonsay is the ideal destination for anyone seeking to get away from it all.

 Not as exposed to the elements as say, Coll or Tiree, Colonsay's craggy, heather-backed hills support a bewildering array of plant and birdlife, wild goats and rabbits, and one of the finest quasi-tropical gardens in Scotland.

-You can get to Colonsay via the CalMac ferry most days of the week, and also by air, with flights operating from from Oban via Highland Airways.
-The ferry terminal is at Scalasaig and right by the pier, the old waiting room now serves as the island's heritage centre and is usually open when the ferry docks.
+You can get to Colonsay via the CalMac ferry everyday, and also by air, with flights operating from from Oban via Hebridean Airways.
+The ferry terminal is at Scalasaig and right by the pier, the old waiting room now serves as a gallery and visitor centre and is usually open when the ferry docks.

 The 18th century Colonsay House is famous for the outstanding collection of floral species and hybrid rhododendrons, and for unusual trees and shrubs sourced from all over the world.
 The house is found 2 miles north of Scalasaig, inland at Kiloran.